 1. Create a feed for your new country of sale

-- Duplicate the feed that is most useful for your country of sale and modify your shopping product data in any way that you feel necessary.
+- Duplicate the feed that is most useful for your country of sale and modify your product data in any way that you feel necessary.
 For example, you may choose to remove heavy items that you don't want to deliver across borders.

 2. Set up tax and delivery settings specific to your new country

-Included tax vs excluded tax using country of sale currency
+Included tax vs. excluded tax using country of sale currency

-Included tax vs excluded tax using currency conversion
+Included tax vs. excluded tax using currency conversion

 Different levels of included tax

 If you sell from one country that includes tax in prices into another country, it is likely that the VAT rates are different.
 You must include tax in your product prices.
-In the case that you use the country of sale currency, you can choose to include the tax rate that you use on your website.
+In case you use the country of sale currency, you can choose to include the tax rate that you use on your website.
 If you use currency conversion, you should use the VAT rate from the country of your chosen currency.

 To make sure that consumers can connect information that they see on Google with the information that they see on your website, you must clearly label the relevant costs and submit information in your product data accordingly.

 - Make sure that your landing pages are up to date.
-Dynamically switching the content, such as language or currency, on your landing pages based on user location is against Shopping ads requirements.
+Dynamically switching the content, such as language or currency, on your landing pages based on user location is against requirements.
 Learn more about landing page requirements

-4. Create a Shopping campaign for your new country of sale feed
+4. Create a Shopping campaign for your new country of sale feed (Shopping ads only)